Cat Feeding Tips

 Cats are true carnivores.
 This means they are designed to eat small meals throughout the day.
 Obviously there are exceptions to the rule, and some cats may eat a steady two meals per day.
 Weigh out your cat's food each morning and place it all in the dish for the cat to feed itself 'ad lib' throughout the day, will allow the cat to adapt to its natural feeding routine.
 If you have a multi-cat household, a set routine for meal times may be more suitable, in case some of the cats eat more than their fair share!

 Cats prefer to eat and drink from a wide, shallow, dish so that their super sensitive whiskers do not make contact with the dish and they can hear clearly while eating.
-The OSCAR cat bowls are designed with cats in mind.
 Cats also prefer to have their feeding and drinking station in separate areas.

 Cats love freshness!
 At OSCAR we remove the air from our dry cat food bags and replace it with nitrogen to keep the food fresh.
 Once opened, keep your cat's food in a sealed container such as an OSCAR bucket to keep the freshness.